The Abandoned Field: Free Fire Zone: Plot

 The film completely takes place within the perimeter of an empty field, but it exploits both the space under the water (from under the water surface of the field) and the edges of the sky (where there are American warplanes conducting raids).

-The setting is the area of Dong Thap Muoi during the days of the Vietnam war.
-Ba Do, his wife and small child live in a small shack in the middle of the water.
-They are entrusted by the revolution with the mission of maintaining the lines of communication for the armed forces.
-The author focused much of the plot's development upon the daily life of the husband and wife, like planting rice, caring for their child, catching snakes, and catching fish, but interwoven with this are American military helicopters raiding the watery field to uncover the guerilla soldiers operating there.
-When Ba Do is shot by an American helicopter, his wife shoots the helicopter down in order to avenge him.
+The setting is Dong Thap Muoi during the Vietnam War.
+Ba Do, his wife, and their young child live in a small shack amidst the water.
+They are tasked by the revolution with maintaining communication lines for the armed forces.
+The author emphasizes the daily life of the couple, such as planting rice, caring for their child, catching snakes, and fishing.
+Interspersed with these activities are raids by American military helicopters searching for guerrilla soldiers in the watery fields.
+When Ba Do is shot by an American helicopter, his wife shoots it down to avenge him.

 At the end of the film there is a scene where a photograph of the shot pilot's wife and child falls from his chest.
 There were many suggestions to edit this scene from the film, however, it was still kept in order for people to see and understand American soldiers more clearly, they also are normal people, with a wife and child like Ba Do, but because of the war they had to be pulled from their families and put into Vietnam to fight.